 In groups of people where radiation induced leukaemias have been seen, notably the Japanese atomic bomb survivors and patients who received radiotherapy for other conditions, several years were needed between exposure to radiation and clinical detection of leukaemia.

 Where can I find out more about DU?

 There is a great deal of information available on the Internet.
-A number of useful links are provided below; however it must be recognised that PHE is not responsible for the content of external websites.
+A number of useful links are provided below; however it must be recognised that UKHSA is not responsible for the content of external websites.
 These links are provided for information, not as recommendations.

 Some of the sites provide very detailed technical information, and some are more up to date than others.
 In addition to providing factual information, some sites express opinions about the toxicity of uranium and DU and the hazards associated with the use of DU.
 Such opinions cover a wide range and some are more soundly based than others.

 Please note that some of these links are to pages in portable document format (PDF).

 The US Government Office of the Special Assistant to the Secretary of Defense for Gulf War Illnesses (OSAGWI) maintains a site partly to provide information for US veterans.
 It includes some comprehensive reports, in particular, an environmental exposure report which addresses the exposures that soldiers and other personnel might have received in the Gulf War, and has a great deal of background information.